Ultimate Yufuin Travel Guide: Exploring the Onsen Paradise of Kyushu

 I love the black and white colors of Yawaragi-no-Sato Yadoya, it looks clean and modern

 I quite like the aesthetic of this hotel as well, managing to maintain the traditional Japanese charm while also modernizing the design language.
-The only minus is that this hotel is a little bit far from the train station so I would recommend you find a taxi to take you to and from here.
+The rooms are bright, well maintained, and surprisingly spacious for the mid range pricing.
+The only minus is that this hotel is a little bit far from the Yufuin train station, about a 15 minute walk, so I would recommend you find a taxi to take you to and from here.

 Google Maps Rating: 4.6 / 5